Patients with either suspected or proven lung cancer should be seen as soon as possible for timely diagnosis and treatment.

 Small Cell Lung Cancer Support Services and Follow-Up Care

-Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) provides a wide range of support programs, resources and survivorship care for our patients with lung cancer.
+Dana-Farber Brigham Cancer Center provides a wide range of support programs, resources and survivorship care for our patients with lung cancer.
 These programs and resources can help you and your family address issues that you may

 face as a result of your cancer, or its treatment.
 Below are some of our selected programs and services.